tpo/on/README.md

     CONFIGURATION
         on will source ~/.on.config on startup.
 There you can define variables that define host_groups.
-If your f.ex have a ~/.on.config that contains:
+If f.ex. you have a ~/.on.config that contains:

             my_servers="server1 server2"

         then you can call on like this:

     	    on my_servers do ls

-        Since ~/.on.config is being sourced, you use bash scripting there at will f.ex. to define groups of groups etc.
+        Since ~/.on.config is being sourced, you can use bash scripting there at will f.ex. to define groups of groups etc.

         Note that the my_servers declatation will override a possibly existing host with the strange name "my_servers".